yanglinfang/research_chats/american_dream_incubation/new_american_dream_leadership_jennie_20250607.md

 ## 🚧 Risk to Avoid

 - **Vanity Trap:** Singing about leadership ≠ leading
-- **Over-gendering:** “Woman Up” is limited if it doesn’t include trans, non-binary, or masculine softness
+- **Over-gendering:** “Woman Up” is only 50% of the population so it doesn’t include the full picture.
 - **Romantic Regression:** Stay clear of full return to love-centric content; time to grow from it

 ---